Cancelled (South Park): Plot

 This episode begins almost identically to the very first South Park episode, "Cartman Gets an Anal Probe", with Cartman arriving and talking about a dream where he was abducted by aliens.
 There are some minor differences from the previous episode such as Cartman calling Ike a "semen-puking asshole dickhead" after Kyle tells him not to call his brother a "dildo" and Ike saying more profane statements like "Suck my balls" and "Don't kick the goddamn baby!".
 When the children realize that all this has happened before, they come to the conclusion that they are stuck in a "repeat", they and Chef decide to do something about the anal probe Cartman has; they first see a proctologist, then a scientist.
-Cartman then refuses to activate the satellite unless Kyle is the one who sticks his finger into his ass.
+Cartman then refuses to activate the satellite unless Kyle is the one who sticks his finger into his butt.
 Cartman torments Kyle seven times by continually farting, and finally Kyle gets fed up and plugs him.
 The scientist, Jeff Goldblum, discovers that he can reverse the polarity of the message that the alien ship is transmitting.
 A group of Visitors then show up, and the children and Chef flee.
 However, the children are ultimately abducted.

 The kids wake up on the ship, and they meet Najix, an alien who looks like Stan's father, who explains that he chose an appearance that would be most pleasing to them.
 They hate this as it is too reminiscent of the movie Contact, which they hated.
 Najix shows his true form, a grotesque, terrifying monster, with yellow and green skin, four legs, and sharp teeth, so the children have him go through a series of transformations, mostly of celebrities or famous television characters, until Cartman suggests "a taco that craps ice cream".
 Najix then explains he and the other aliens make a reality show called Earth, and all of Earth's species, such as Asians, bears, ducks, Jews, deer and Hispanics, are taken from their respective home planets for the purposes of the show, and everyone around the world is unknowingly being filmed and watched.